-StudioStyle.com is proud to have our office & manufacturing facility located in St. Charles, Illinois, a western suburb of Chicago.
-Just down the street from the Fox River, our community is filled with beautiful parks, scenic river views & a rich and interesting history.
-Here we'd like to share some interesting information about our city.
+StudioStyle.com is proud to have our office and manufacturing facility located in St. Charles, Illinois, a western suburb of Chicago.
+Just down the street from the Fox River, our community is filled with beautiful parks, scenic river views, and a rich, interesting history.

 - Originally named Charleston, it was later discovered that another Illinois city had the same name.
 S.S.
 Jones, a local lawyer, suggested it be renamed Saint Charles in 1839.